X

 When and where will the Lois McClure be open?

 The Lois McClure will be open at the Museum for the 2022 and 2023 seasons, from May to October.
 Admission to the museum is free for all.
-Please check our season dates and daily hours at www.lcmm.org/visit for complete information to plan your visit.
+Please check for open hours on the Museum calendar at www.lcmm.org/calendar.

 Why is 2023 the last season for the replica canal schooner Lois McClure?